Your superannuation may be your key to business ownership. But first, you need to know the rules of accessing super for a business.

 The good news is that other options exist.

-If you don’t feel comfortable using your super for your business ventures, consider taking an unsecured loan instead.
+If you don’t feel comfortable using your super for your business ventures, consider taking an unsecured loan instead—or learn more about secured business loans and if they’re right for you.

 At Unsecured Finance Australia, we offer loans from $5,000 to $300,000.
 These loans don’t require collateral and may help you to start a business without risking your super.